theodoremoreland/PortfolioExample/README.md

 ## Overview

 This project was a homework assignment near the beginning of Southern Methodist University's Full Stack Flex course (2021).
-The project was designed to exercise the fundamentals of responsive HTML & CSS in addition to serving as a template for a project portfolio.
+The project was designed to exercise the fundamentals of responsive HTML & CSS in addition to serving as a basis for a project portfolio that can be built upon throughout the course.

 The assignment requirements went as follows: